-to undertake the following activity / activities (hereafter referred to as "the activity");
+to undertake the following activity / activities (hereafter referred to as "the activity"):

-GN R.387 activity 1(I): The construction of facilities or infrastructure, including associated structures or infrastructure, for the transmission and distribution of electricity above ground with a capacity of 120 kilovolts or more.
+GN R. 387 Activity 1(I): The construction of facilities or infrastructure, including associated structures or infrastructure, for the transmission and distribution of above ground electricity with a capacity of 120 kilovolts or more.